Kylie Jenner’s Dress: ‘Lingerie’ Look For Biz Meeting Enough To Close The Deal?

 Gossip Cop followed up on the claims by the tabloids and said Kylie’s TV claims were “100 percent wrong.”
 The rumor mill fact-checking site said Jenner responded by saying the rumors were “Faakkee.”
 Furthermore, on the same day of her response, KUWTK began production for the next season — which included Kylie.

 The Hollywood Gossip wrote that Kylie’s time to go solo is long overdue.
 Kim rakes in bundles of cash as the face of the Kardashian-Jenner branded show.
-Inside sources say in order for Kylie to fully bloom, she has to expand her brand by starring in her own reality television spinoff.
+Inside sources say for Kylie to fully bloom, she has to expand her brand by starring in her own reality television spinoff.
 The other option is for Kim to take a backstage approach to the brand.

 “As for Kylie, it’s been clear for over a year now that she’s doing everything possible to resemble Kim, to act like Kim and to basically be Kim.”